April 9, 2018 | 5 min read

 When it comes application to mobile engagement there is some important acronyms and terminology that would be helpful to memorize.
 Two important terms that you may find mentioned regularly are MO, which means Mobile Originated and MT, which stands for Mobile Terminated.

-More specifically these terms are important in discussions that you may have in retrospect about an SMS marketing campaign.
-You may be with your marketing team analyzing your most recent campaign performance and your team may talk put forth questions such as “How many total MO responses did we get for the most recent campaign?
-So what exactly does that mean?
-First, let’s review their definitions more extensively, then we can also talk about an example.
+These terms are important and may come into play during discussions that you may have about an SMS marketing campaign once it is completed.
+You may be with your marketing team analyzing your most recent campaign performance and your team may put forth questions such as “How many total MO responses did we get for the most recent campaign?”
+What exactly does that mean?
+First, let’s review their definitions then we can talk about some more examples.

 What is an MO Message?

 As we stated earlier the term MO stands for “Mobile Originated”.
 This is a type of message that can be understood as a text sent to a mobile marketing platform or web application.
-So what kind of terms are used from the subscriber’s side to communicate with a web app?
-Words like STOP, HELP, YES and NO. For example, when you are opting into a keyword, like when texting DEMO to 52236, that message can be seen a “Mobile Originated” opt-in.
-We are pretty certain you have seen many keyword opt-in call to actions for SMS marketing campaigns, but as a refresher you can check out some of these examples on our site.
+Here is a little trivia question!
+What are some standardized keywords that subscribers may commonly send to an engagement platform or SMS gateway?
+Well, the answer is words like STOP, HELP, YES and NO. For example, when you are opting into a keyword, like when texting DEMO to 52236, that message can be seen a “Mobile Originated” message to the application telling it to opt your mobile number into the system.
+We are pretty certain you have seen many keyword opt-in call to actions for SMS marketing campaigns, but as a refresher, you can check out some of these examples on our site.
 If you were to opt into any of these, the message you send to communicate to that SMS provider can also be seen as “Mobile Originated” message.
-SMS platforms generally timestamp these types of messages into their systems for record.
+SMS platforms generally timestamp these types of messages into their systems for the record.

 What is an MT Message?